-In an important [PDF] and in [PDF] published just this year, Rowe found that diversity of words is more predictive of future language skills, especially as a baby grows through toddlerhood.
+In an important 2012 paper and in follow-on research published just this year, Rowe found that diversity of words is more predictive of future language skills, especially as a baby grows through toddlerhood.
 And it’s not just using a wide assortment of words that’s important — it’s using complex words, interactive words, and words to tell stories, explain, and imagine.

 We asked Rowe to share some takeaways.

 It seems pretty well established that the quantity of parental words influences children’s rate of vocabulary growth.
 What was your interest in moving the conversation beyond quantity to look at quality?